Cookies help us to understand you better. Browse on or click to

 “There is nothing like this in the market,” says Louis Podbielski, Case Law Product Manager at LexisNexis South Africa.
-“The platform delivers updates and content every two weeks and includes a facility for users to engage and comment on the content, stimulating thought and discussion and influencing outcomes.
+“The platform delivers updates and content monthly and includes a facility for users to engage and comment on the content, stimulating thought and discussion and influencing outcomes.
 Fundamentally, it is an opportunity for the IP community to interact, publish commentary, give feedback and contribute articles for inclusion on the site,” he added.

-A nominal annual subscription includes fortnightly updates to bring users the most recent cases, commentaries and articles in the field of Intellectual Property, with content covering jurisdictions such as Australia, Canada, the European Union and South Africa.
+A nominal annual subscription includes monthly updates to bring users the most recent cases, commentaries and articles in the field of Intellectual Property, with content covering jurisdictions such as Australia, Canada, the European Union and South Africa.
 Africa will not be neglected and Harms has called for contributions from African IP law practitioners.

 “We are very excited about the content as well as the potential of this platform, which I view as a space for Intellectual Property lawyers and other professionals the world-over to learn, grow and engage.” remarked Podbielski.